-- 1. All papers must be formatted as follows: double spaced, 12 point times new roman font, 1 inch margins, name and title in running header at top left hand corner, continuous line numbers on left margin, page numbers top right in header.
+- 1. Unless explained otherwise in class, all papers must be formatted as follows: double spaced, 12 point times new roman font, 1 inch margins, student name and paper title in running header at top left hand corner, continuous line numbers on left margin, page numbers top right in header.
 Page limits do not include reference section - 2.
 In text citations and references must follow the most current style guidelines published by the American Medical Association (AMA). - 3.
 Points will be deducted for spelling, grammatical, or formatting errors. - 4.
 A digital copy must be turned in online with the accompanying reference library associated with the assignment.